DmitryBachin/Data-Analysis-Capstone/README.md

 # Data-Analysis-Capstone
-The capstone from the course "Data Analysis and Interpretation" provided by Wesleyan University The code is written for the final project by Dmitry Bachin (dmitrybachin.com) The course is organized by Wesleyan University (USA) through Courseta.org
+The capstone from the course "Data Analysis and Interpretation" provided by Wesleyan University The code is written for the final project by Dmitry Bachin The course is organized by Wesleyan University (USA) through Courseta.org

 **Machine learning**
-TO run vi
+The visualisation of decision tree performd